Secondary Employment Information

 - All job requests will be reviewed by the secondary employment coordinator on a case-by-case basis.
 Some jobs may be of such a nature that Durham police officers will not be permitted to work (such as “private investigator” activities, etc.)

 Certain other regulations and rules apply.
-For information, or to hire off-duty officers, contact the secondary employment coordinator for the Durham Police Department.
+For information contact the secondary employment coordinator for the Durham Police Department.